FAQ: The CDC’s final eviction moratorium expires July 31. Here’s what Biden is doing to avert a crisis.

 When it comes to housing, the economic recovery has diverged along two tracks.

 On one side is a housing boom.
 Home prices are soaring, with buyers clamoring in extremely competitive bidding wars that often hinge on all-cash offers.
-The cost of building materials, worker shortages and a lack of available houses is pushing prices up even higher.
-In April, climbing home prices saw an annual gain of 14.6 percent, according to the S&P CoreLogic Case-Shiller National Home Price Index.
+The cost of building materials, worker shortages and a lack of available houses are pushing prices up even higher.
+In April, annual home-price gains were at 14.6 percent, according to the S&P CoreLogic Case-Shiller National Home Price Index.

-Yet on the opposite end of the recovery, many renters are still reeling from the covid recession and remain behind on bills.
+Yet on the opposite end of the recovery, many renters are still reeling from the coronavirus recession and remain behind on bills.
 Landlords are strapped for income.
 Housing advocates fear a wave of homelessness once the CDC’s moratorium lifts on July 31.
 In many pockets of the country, vulnerable residents are being priced out of their homes and cannot afford to stay.

 How did that happen?